Second Life Avatar height

 Hand size

-Obviously, for perfect results, you’ll want to tweak every slider to perfection, but start with these, to get your bearings with the new shape.
-(You might want to do it on ZEN METAL location, too, to give yourself confidence that you will, actually, fit a 1:1 sim quite nicely.
+Obviously, for perfect results, you’ll want to tweak every slider to perfection but start with these to get your bearings with the new shape.
+(You might want to do it on ZEN METAL location, too, to give yourself confidence that you can, actually, fit a 1:1 sim quite nicely.
 I’ve got a sandbox with sized objects around.)

 To help you build to 1:1 scale; ZEN METAL Systematic package